Training Reasoning Models on Saturated Problems via Failure-Prefix Conditioning: GRPO Training Details

 \paragraph{Prompt Setting} We use the Qwen-Math chat template for all GRPO training and evaluation.
 When applying failure-prefix conditioning, the prefix is inserted immediately after the \texttt{<think>} token, as shown below.

 \paragraph{Reward Function}

 We adopt a minimalistic reward setting.
 A response received a reward of 1 if it contained the correct final answer, and 0 otherwise.
-Answer verification is performed using the \texttt{math\_verify}\footnote{\url{https://github.com/huggingface/Math-Verify}} package.
+Answer verification is performed using the \texttt{math\_verify}\footnote{\url{https://github.com/huggingface/Math-Verify}} package, consistent with the one used for evaluation.

 \paragraph{Clip-Higher} Following DAPO~\cite{yu2025dapo}, we adopt the clip-higher strategy to mitigate entropy collapse during training.
 Specifically, we set $\epsilon_{\text{high}} = 0.4$ and $\epsilon_{\text{low}} = 0.2$, with number of iterations per batch as 2.